aksdax/sf-proxy/README.md

 ## Usage

-Start proxy server in your server environment which can run Node.js app (Heroku is the one you might choose).
+Start proxy server locally which as a Node.js app

 Install required packages :